 Space Exploration Educators Conference

-Experience three days of complete immersion into an out-of-this-world adventure at the Space Exploration Educator's Conference.
-This conference is for grades kindergarten to 12th – and not just for science teachers!
+This conference is for Kindergarten to 12th grade formal and informal educators of all subjects.
 Space Center Houston strives to use space to teach across the curriculum.
-The activities presented can be used for science, language arts, math, history, and more.
+The activities presented can be used for science, language arts, mathematics, history, and more.

 Call for 2021 SEEC presenter proposals